Alburth/TraceTheWaste/README.md

 A construction waste driver needs to provide the following information in each report:
   - An image of the delivery reciept.
   - An image of the waste.
-  - Load information: Date, Site, Bin, Docket No. and weight.
+  - Load information: Date, Site, Bin, Docket No. and Weight.
   - Percentages of the material distribution.

-Below is the applications basic flow of a report demonstrated:
-Login -> Home -> Load -> Material -> Uploaded
+Below is the applications basic flow of a report demonstrated from Login -> Home -> Load -> Material -> Uploaded.
 ![Mobilap_flow_send](https://user-images.githubusercontent.com/75698736/154735143-b4918b21-349d-4bba-b00a-18b61652d104.jpg)

 <h2> Load screen </h2>